Conferment of master's degrees

 Mingle after the ceremony

 After the ceremony, everyone present is invited to mingle with sparkling wine and non-alcoholic alternatives as well as vegetarian snacks in the Foyer and in the Gallery of Aula Magna.
-When signing up you may state whether you or any of your guests have any dietary restrictions.
+When signing up you may state whether you or any of your guests have any allergies or other dietary restrictions.

-The mingle lasts for an hour after the end of the ceremony.
+The mingle lasts for 50 minutes after the end of the ceremony.

 Dress code and cloakroom